opencontrolplane/documentation/README.md

 ## Out of Scope:

 - Replacement for GitOps tools such as Crossplane / ArgoCD / Flux.
 Continuous watching and reconciliation of resources it not part of this project.
 However, these tools would interact with Cloud Providers using an OpenCP compatible interface

-## Introduction

-OpenCP (Open Control Plane) is an open source project originally developed by [Civo](www.civo.com) to create a single interface to manage infrastructure using a single tool, kubectl.

 ### Why OpenCP?